unskript/Awesome-CloudOps-Automation/README_extending_docker.md

              unskript/awesome-runbooks:latest
       ```

-      > Tip: If you are interested in build your custom docker image off of a Tag, you can replace the `latest` keyword
+      > Tip: If you are interested in building your custom docker image off of a Tag, you can replace the `latest` keyword
       > in the above command with the tag number.
 You can find the tags [Here](https://hub.docker.com/r/unskript/awesome-runbooks/tags)

     * Here you may notice we have two `-v` mount point.
 The first one `$HOME/.unskript` is for storing credentials.